smithy-lang/smithy/docs/source/spec/core.rst

         @enum(
           t2.nano: {
-            name: T2_NANO,
+            name: "T2_NANO",
+            documentation: """
-            documentation: "T2 instances are Burstable Performance " "Instances that provide a baseline level of CPU " "performance with the ability to burst above the " "baseline.",
+                T2 instances are Burstable Performance
+                Instances that provide a baseline level of CPU performance with the ability to burst above the baseline.""",
-            tags: [ebsOnly]
+            tags: ["ebsOnly"]
           },
           t2.micro: {
-            name: T2_MICRO,
+            name: "T2_MICRO",
+            documentation: """
-            documentation: "T2 instances are Burstable Performance " "Instances that provide a baseline level of CPU " "performance with the ability to burst above the " "baseline.",
+                T2 instances are Burstable Performance
+                Instances that provide a baseline level of CPU performance with the ability to burst above the baseline.""",
-            tags: [ebsOnly]
+            tags: ["ebsOnly"]
           },
           m256.mega: {
-            name: M256_MEGA,
+            name: "M256_MEGA",
             deprecated: true
           }
         )